Privacy notice

 • Microsoft Office 365

-As data processor they guarantee to put in place all the technical and organizational measures to protect data as required by the new General Data Protection Regulation (GDPR) replacing the Data Protection Directive 95/46/EC.
+As a data processor, they guarantee the implementation of all technical and organizational measures to protect data as required by the new General Data Protection Regulation (GDPR) that replaces the Data Protection Directive 95/46/EC.

-Contraste Europe uses a networked IT infrastructure, allowing its staff to interact internally and with third parties, and to use applications and services.
-Contraste set up different security measures covering the following areas:
+Contraste Europe uses a networked IT infrastructure, which allows its employees to communicate and use applications and services internally and with third parties.
+Contraste has established several security measures covering the following areas:

 • Authenticate users